ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-05-17-manufacturing-how-much-does-a-typical-fmcg-company-spend-on-the-packaging-how-can-technology-help.md

 **Protective function –** One of the main goals of packaging is to protect the goods from the environment and vice versa.

-**Storage function –** The packaging containers have to be stored in multiple diverse locations before the goods’ packaging and after the package contents have been used.
+**Storage function –** The packaging containers have to be stored in multiple diverse locations before the goods' packaging and after the package contents have been used.
 As a result, packaging must fulfill a storage function.

 **Loading and transport function –** Handling FMCG goods involves designing transport packaging so the products can be held, lifted, moved, set down, and stowed quickly, efficiently, and safely.